domchu/rentify247/rentify247/README.md

 ## Using  Rentify247

-Rentify247 has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.
+Rentify247 has the most extensive and thorough [documentation](https://rentify247.com/docs) and video tutorial on how to use the software